Vegas Tunnel Trading System

 Therefore, I trade the GBP and CHF because they go to extremes more often than the other pairs.
-These extremes [233 and 377] produce whopping profits on a regular basis.
+These extremes [233 and 377] produce whopping profits regularly.

-The higher fib numbers really are giving you that important equation: price = information.
+The higher fib numbers are giving you that important equation: price = information.

 They are screaming exhaustion.
 If you do the work in your currency pair, you will see that the market action after hitting these levels almost always involves retracement or the start of a bigger move in the opposite direction.
 Is this not valuable information?

 For those of you who wish to trade less volatile pairs, you may want to include the 34 levels in your profit-taking.
 In this case, if you don’t, you may be giving up too much by letting this level pass.